-Grants to Iowa cities and counties for capital improvements.
-Applicants must contact the funding source prior to submitting a full proposal.
-Funding may be used for restoration and revitalization activities and projects.
+Grants to Iowa counties and cities for capital improvements.
+Applicants are required to contact the funding source prior to submitting a full proposal.
+Funding may be used for activities and projects to restore and revitalize storefronts and facades in urban areas.
 Eligible projects include the revitalization of historic city centers as well as facade improvements to privately owned buildings.

-Applications for the CDBG Downtown Revitalization Fund must meet one HUD national objective.
+Applications for the CDBG Downtown Revitalization Fund must meet a CDBG program national objective.
 The national objective most applicable to Downtown Revitalization Fund projects is the elimination of the slum and blight.
-To address the slum and blight national objective, the application must document the extent or seriousness of deterioration or blight in the area to be assisted, illustrating that the proposed activity will alleviate or eliminate the conditions causing the deterioration or blight.
-A comprehensive, detailed building survey as well as a resolution from the local government applicant is necessary to meet this national objective.
+To address the slum and blight national objective, the application must document the extent or seriousness of deterioration or blight in the downtown “target” area to be assisted (at least 25% of all structures in the area), illustrating that the proposed activity will alleviate or eliminate at least some of the conditions causing the deterioration or blight.
+A comprehensive, detailed building survey documenting blight, as well as a designating Chapter 403 resolution from the local government applicant, is necessary to meet this national objective.

 GrantWatch ID#: 151213

 The maximum grant award is $500,000.